WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Fungibility

-Fungibility is a (missing) property of a bitcoin (or satoshis), which should make them indistinguishable from each other.
+Fungibility is a property of a Bitcoin utxo which are indistinguishable from each other.
 Read more: [What fee should I select?](/why-wasabi/TransactionSurveillanceCompanies.md#attempt-to-destroy-fungibility)
 :::